 Image shows house icon with generator, charcoal bag, and camp stove inside with a red X over it.
 Words say: Never indoors.

-During a power outage, people look for ways to cook and stay warm indoors.
+During a power outage, many people look for ways to cook and stay warm indoors.
 This can lead to an increased risk of carbon monoxide exposure and poisoning.
 Every year in the U.S. people are harmed by carbon monoxide.
-20,000+ visit the emergency room, 4,000+ are hospitalized, and 400+ die.
-This most commonly happens during a power outage.
+Approximately 20,000 visit the emergency room, 4,000 are hospitalized, and 400 die.
+Carbon monoxide poisoning most commonly happens during a power outage.

 If you suspect carbon monoxide poisoning, move to a source of fresh air and call Oregon Poison Center at 1-800-222-1222.
 If someone needs immediate medical care, call 9-1-1.

-Carbon monoxide, or “CO,” is an odorless, colorless gas that can kill you.
-It is found in fumes produced any time you burn fuel in cars or trucks, small engines, stoves, lanterns, grills, fireplaces, space heaters, water heaters, gas ranges, clothing dryers, and oil or gas furnaces.
-CO can build up indoors and poison people and animals who breathe it.
+Carbon monoxide (also called “CO”) is an odorless, colorless gas that can kill you.
+It is found in the fumes produced any time you burn fuel in cars or trucks, small engines, stoves, lanterns, grills, fireplaces, space heaters, water heaters, gas ranges, clothing dryers, oil furnaces, or gas furnaces.
+CO can build up indoors, and it can poison people and animals who breathe it.

 CO prevents your body from using oxygen.
 It can damage your heart, brain, and other organs.
-Symptoms of CO poisoning are often described as “flu-like.”
-If you breathe in a lot of CO, it can make you pass out or kill you.
+Symptoms of CO poisoning are often compared to flu symptoms.
+If you breathe in a lot of CO, it can make you pass out.
+It can also kill you.
 People who are sleeping or drunk can die from CO poisoning before they have symptoms.
 Early symptoms include:

 • Headache